adamtmorgan/NvStache/README.md

 mv nvim nvim_bak
 mv NvAdam nvim
 ```

+### One-Time Setups

+This config uses [vim-doge](https://github.com/kkoomen/vim-doge) for documentation generation in comments.
+The first time you run Neovim, you'll have to run the following to install it (per the vim-doge README):

+Open Neovim and run:
+`:call doge#install()`

+### LSP, Linting, and Formatting Servers

 You shouldn't have to manually install LSP, linting, and formatting thanks to `ensure-installed` in Mason, but just in case, I have listed the Mason dependencies here.
 You can manually manage these by opening the Mason interface inside of Neovim by running `:Mason`.
 The following are all supported in this config: